yashsahugtx/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationEndpoint.md

 | ---------------|:---------|:------:| -------------------------------------------------:|
 | Uri            | Required | String | The SipUri for the Endpoint.
 SIP Uri must be lowercase.        |

+> [!NOTE]
->Note: For PSTN, Assign the **service numbers** to the trusted application endpoint using _New-CsOnlineApplicationEndpoint PhoneNumber_ parameter.
+> For PSTN, Assign the **service numbers** to the trusted application endpoint using _New-CsOnlineApplicationEndpoint PhoneNumber_ parameter.
 PhoneNumber is not required.

 ## Detailed Explanation of Parameters